ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Managing Connections {#introspection}

-During pre-establishment and after establishment, connections can be configured and queried using Connection Properties, and asynchronous information may be available about the state of the connection via Soft Errors.
+During pre-establishment and after establishment, (Pre-)Connections can be configured and queried using Connection Properties, and asynchronous information may be available about the state of the Connection via Soft Errors.

 Connection Properties represent the configuration and state of the selected Protocol Stack(s) backing a Connection.
-These Connection Properties may be Generic, applying regardless of transport protocol, or Specific, applicable to a single implementation of a single transport protocol stack.
+These Connection Properties may be Generic, applying regardless of transport protocol, or Specific, applicable to a single implementation of a single transport Protocol Stack.
 Generic Connection Properties are defined in {{connection-props}} below.

 Protocol-specific Properties are defined in a transport- and implementation-specific way to permit more specialized protocol features to be used.
-Too much reliance by an application on Protocol-specific Properties can significantly reduce the flexibility of a transport services implementation to make appropriate selection and configuration choices.
+Too much reliance by an application on Protocol-specific Properties can significantly reduce the flexibility of a transport services system to make appropriate selection and configuration choices.
 Therefore, it is RECOMMENDED that Protocol-specific Properties are used for properties common across different protocols and that Protocol-specific Properties are only used where specific protocols or properties are necessary.

 The application can set and query Connection Properties on a per-Connection basis.
-Connection Properties that are not read-only can be set during pre-establishment (see {{selection-props}}), as well as on connections directly using the SetProperty action:
+Connection Properties that are not read-only can be set during pre-establishment (see {{selection-props}}), as well as on Connections directly using the SetProperty action:

 ~~~
-Connection.SetProperty(property, value)
+ErrorCode := Connection.SetProperty(property, value)
 ~~~

+If an error is encountered in setting a property (for example, if the application tries to set a TCP-specific property on a Connection that is not using TCP), the application MUST be informed about this error via the `ErrorCode` Object.
+Such errors MUST NOT cause the Connection to be terminated.
 Note that changing one of the Connection Properties on one Connection in a Connection Group will also change it for all other Connections of that group; see further {{groups}}.